 These are the pages that will directly generate leads and revenue for your business.
 But here’s the Final Tip:

-Now, I’m not telling you to write about how you changed your storefront sign from
+Now, I’m not telling you to write about how you changed your storefront sign from red to green.

 By blogging, I’m referring to providing practical content that can and will help your prospective customers solve problems.
 In Dr. Jonah Berger’s book, Contagious: “Why Things Catch On,” he shares his research on why content gains popularity and even goes viral.
 Content that provides “practical value” was one of the key factors to success.